-The Safe, Accountable, Flexible and Efficient Transportation Equity Act-A Legacy for Users (SAFETEA LU), expired in 2009.
-SAFETEA LU was renewed on ten occasions until the new program, Moving Ahead for Progress in the 21st Century (MAP-21)-a two year bill-was signed into law on July 6, 2012-MAP 21 is a 27 month bill that expired September 30, 2014 and was reauthorized until May 2015.
-Two short-term extensions were subsequently passed, a providing authorization until November 20, 2015.
+Moving Ahead for Progress in the 21st Century (MAP-21) was signed into law on July 6, 2012 and reauthorized until May 2015.
+Two short-term extensions were subsequently passed, providing authorization until November 20, 2015.
 The following are priority projects for which funding will need to be secured in the next multi-year transportation bill.

-I. Vasco Road Safety Improvement Project -- \$18 million for improvements to a 2.5-mile accident-prone section of Vasco Road.
+1. Vasco Road Safety Improvement Project -- \$18 million for improvements to a 2.5-mile accident-prone section of Vasco Road.
 Project components include widening the roadway to accommodate a concrete median barrier and shoulders on either side of the barrier, construction of the barrier, and extension of an existing passing lane.
 The project will eliminate cross-median accidents which have caused numerous fatalities in recent years, and will provide increased opportunities for vehicles to safely pass (unsafe passing is a major cause of accidents and fatalities on this segment of the increasingly busy two-lane undivided road).
 The project will include provisions for wildlife undercrossings to preserve migration patterns.
 The proposed improvements will complement a \$10 million completed project that was funded with American Recovery and Reinvestment Act funds.